 Understanding how this works is essential to everyone.
 It’s imperative to anyone engaging in inner work or spiritual exploration.
 This programming can cause distortions in our ability to perceive reality.
 These distortions result in biased and inaccurate judgments and prejudices.
 These roadblocks are formidable obstacles to overcome if you cannot identify and deal with them.
 They remain hidden within our dreams and memories unless we take action to understand and reshape them.

 The Myths of North American Folklore

 Nationalism or national folklore is a cloak for fascism.
 Fascism is a form of government that gives dictatorial power to one person or group.
-It promotes censorship and suppresses any opposition, using rules and laws to control those with other values, and makes it illegal to oppose dictators.
+It promotes censorship, suppresses opposition, uses rules and laws to control those with other values, and makes it illegal to oppose dictators.
 Fascism likes nationalism because it can make anyone, or any group, the scapegoat for society’s ills.
 All it needs is a problem as a catalyst.

 Nationalism and patriotism are cloaks used to hide real motives.
-A patriot is some who devote themselves to the cause of nationalism.
+A patriot is someone who devotes themselves to the cause of nationalism.
 So, here is your core of followers.
 They are religiously motivated nationalists and dictators who use their power to gain or hold power.

 - A government does not declare it is fascist.
 Nor does it say it is a police state.
 But there are signs it has become both.
-When it declares war against anti-fascism, this is a signal that it has become a fascist regime.
+When it declares war against anti-fascism, it signals that it has become a fascist regime.